FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_X.md

 This can be a color, or a texture from a sampler.
 The macro itself performs something similar to **pixel interpolation on the edges of the lines**.
 (1 subtexel vertical edge softness of the lines)
-GPU load regardless of the number of lines.
 More functions and details see the parameter descriptions.

 ---